Kingsbury, Keim out as Cardinals undergo franchise makeover | Times Leader

 Hopkins returned after his six-game suspension in October, but the season had already gone sideways.
 An avalanche of injuries to the offense didn’t help: They lost starting tight end Zach Ertz to a season-ending knee injury and four offensive linemen missed significant time.

-Then Murray was lost for the season against the Patriots on Dec.
+Then Murray was lost for the season after tearing ligaments in his knee against the Patriots on Dec.
 12.

 “Every year is different,” Cardinals running back James Conner said.
 “This year was definitely different.”